 Prior to the U.S. offering, while our ordinary shares have been traded on Euronext Paris since October 2012, there has been no public market on a U.S. national securities exchange for the ADSs or our ordinary shares in the United States.
-We expect the offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be between \$13.50 and \$14.50 per ADS and between €11.15 and €11.97 per ordinary share, respectively, and in any event, such prices will not be lower than 10% below the volume-weighted average price of our ordinary shares on Euronext Paris for the three trading days preceding the appropriate reference date.
+The final offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be determined through negotiations between us and the representatives of the underwriters, and by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors.
+However, in accordance with French law and the shareholders' resolutions applicable to this offering, such prices will not be lower than 10% below the volume-weighted average price of our ordinary shares on Euronext Paris for the three trading days preceding the appropriate reference date.